ESET’s Lysa Myers offers a detailed and comprehensive overview on how to stay safe against ransomware attacks, a threat that is growing in prominence.

 After many years of financially motivated malware trying its best to stay under the radar, the swift and clamorous entrances of WannaCryptor and a Petya-like variant are most unexpected.
 While these outbreaks can seem frightening, it’s not difficult to prevent or at least mitigate the damage they cause.

 What is ransomware?

 Ransomware is malicious software that criminals use to hold computers or computer files to ransom, demanding payment from victims to get them back.
 Sadly, ransomware is an increasingly popular way for malware authors to extort money from companies and consumers alike.

 On the one hand, ransomware can be extremely scary – the encrypted files can essentially be considered damaged and beyond repair.
-But if you have properly prepared your system, it is really nothing more than a nuisance.
+But if you have prepared your system properly, it is really nothing more than a nuisance.

 There are a few things that you can do to keep ransomware from wrecking your day.
 Let’s start with what can be done in advance to help prevent malware from getting onto your system in the first place, and to minimize damage if it does happen.

+If your backups include a snapshot of your whole system, this can speed up the recovery process.
+Many ransomware variants will also encrypt files on drives that are networked, or will spread to other connected computers within a network.
 This includes any external drives such as a USB thumb drive, as well as any network or cloud file stores to which you have assigned a drive letter.
-So your backup needs to be on an external drive or backup service that is disconnected from your devices and network when not in use, and secured both physically and digitally.
+So your backup needs to be on an external drive or with a backup service that is disconnected from your devices and network when not in use, and secured both physically and digitally.

 Malware authors frequently rely on people running outdated software with known vulnerabilities, which they can exploit to get onto systems unobserved.
 It can significantly decrease the potential for malware infection if you make a practice of updating your software often.
 Enable automatic updates if you can, update through the software’s internal update process, or go directly to the software vendor’s website.